There are lots of misconceptions about airfare for a trip like this. Many think there are two options:

 If you’re traveling as a family, a RTW ticket may be the best option.
 It’s typically more difficult for families traveling with children to find the downtime on their trips to plan their next stops, so doing all the legwork in advance might just be easier.

-Read our free, downloadable Round the World Ticket Report to read the comparisons between many companies who sell RTW tickets and buying one-ways.
+Read our free, downloadable Round the World Ticket Report (most recently updated on September 2, 2014) to read the comparisons between many companies who sell RTW tickets and buying one-ways.

 All you need to know about buy as you go tickets